trickyearlobe/manual_install_chef_products/manual_install/workstation_setup.md

 knife job status
 ```
 Create a project in Delivery ( via the delivery gui )
-Login to delivery, select an organistion ( demo ), and then create a new project ( chocngnaw )
+Login to delivery ( as your username ), select an organistion ( demo ), and then create a new project ( chocngnaw )

+if using bitbucket, refer to https://docs.chef.io/integrate_delivery_bitbucket.html

 On your local workstation, do the following
 ```